 Today was a major change in Shanghai for me.
 After 12 years of living in Old Shanghai houses (nearly all my stay in Shanghai), I finally moved to a modern high rise.
 My first Old Shanghai home was at the corner of Rue Lafayette (today Fuxing Lu) and Rue Pottier (today BaoQing Lu), beginning Avenue Pétain (today HengShan Lu), where I staid one year.
-More information about this great former banker’s home in post First home in Old Shanghai.
+More information about this great former banker’s home is available in post First home in Old Shanghai.
 I then moved to the end of a lane of the tranquil Route Kaufmann.
 Passage 81 Route Kaufmann (Anting Lu 81), was the entrance to a private lane, Route d’Adina (this small street has no name today, only Anting Lu 81).
 This was not only time travel, it was practically a time trap.

 Waking up to the sounds of birds in the surrounding garden, at the very end of a quite lane was practically like living in Old Shanghai.
 Although we shared the house with 4 -5 neighbors (including some really evil ones), we had a 2 bedroom apartment in an old house, with most of the original doors, ceilings and windows.
 This apartment was just like a time machine and having taken it empty, we filled it slowly but surely with lot’s of Old Shanghai treasures found here and there.